TheCherno/GameProgramming/README.md

 Game Programming
 ================

-The official (secret) Game Programming repository!
-Thank you for the support! <3
+Welcome to the official Game Programming repository!
+This is the source code from a YouTube series you can find here: https://www.youtube.com/playlist?list=PLlrATfBNZ98eOOCk2fOFg7Qg5yoQfFAdf

-Important Note: Please do not push to or modify the repository in any way.
-Doing so will result in revoked access.